ExplainReduce: Generating global explanations from many local explanations: Related work

 \section{Related work}

-Modern machine learning tools have become indispensable in almost all industry and research fields.
+Modern machine learning tools have become indispensable in almost all industries and research fields \citep{rashid2024aisurvey}.
 As these tools find more and more applications, awareness of their limitations has simultaneously spread.
-Chief among these is the lack of interpretability inherent to many of the most potent ML methods.
-Understanding why ML models produce a specific prediction instead of something else poses obstacles in their adoption in, e.g., high-trust applications \cite{dosilovic2018survey}.
-Such opaque methods are colloquially called black-box or closed-box methods, in contrast with white- or open-box methods, characterised by their interpretability to humans.
-Examples of closed-box methods include random forests and deep neural networks, whereas, e.g., statistical models like linear regression models are often considered open-box methods.
-As a result, the field of XAI has grown substantially in the last decade.
-This section describes several post-hoc local explanation and model aggregation methods to give the reader context for the {\sc ExplainReduce} procedure.
+Chief among these is the lack of interpretability inherent to many of the most potent ML methods \citep{mersha2024survey, ali2023xai}.
+Understanding why ML models produce a specific prediction instead of something else poses obstacles in their adoption in, e.g., high-trust applications \citep{dosilovic2018survey}.
+Such opaque methods are colloquially called black- or closed-box methods, in contrast with white- or open-box methods, characterised by their interpretability to humans.
+Examples of closed-box methods include random forests and deep neural networks, whereas, e.g., statistical models like linear regression models are often considered open-box methods \citep{molnar:2019:a}.
+As a result, the field of XAI has grown substantially in the last decade \citep{mersha2024survey}.